Goldan32/msc-thesis/README.md

-# thesis-template-linux
-Taken from the official BME VIK thesis template: http://diplomaterv.vik.bme.hu/hu/
+# Using Rust on Multicore Microcontrollers

+Thesis for the Electrical Engineering MSc program at Budapest University of Technology and Economics.

+The thesis project is available in this repository: TODO